-Surname: Forename:

-Post applied for: Date:

-NI Number: Teacher Ref No. If applicable

-Date of QTS: If applicable

-Lodge Farm Primary School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
-For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.

-Do you have any unspent conditional cautions or conv ns or convictions?
-Yes 🗆 No 🗆

-Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
-Yes 🗆 No 🗆 Do you have any criminal convictions or relevant service discipline convictions received within the Armed Forces Justice System (e.g., through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
-Yes 🗆 No 🗆 Have you ever been barred from working with Children or disqualified from working in Childcare?
-Yes □ No 🗆 Are you subject to any sanctions in the EEA?
-Yes 🗆 No 🗆 eaching Posts Only : Are you or have you ever been prohibited from teaching or sanctioned by the GTCE?
-Yes 🗆 No N/A Management Posts Only : Have you been prohibited from the management of an independent school (s128)?
-Yes 🗆 No N/A If you have answered YES to any of the questions above please provide full details;
+Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable we expect all staff to share this commitmer ght, and successful car d to safeguarding and promotin nt.
+For this post, pre-employme ndidates will be subject to an e ent checks v vill be ca rried out, Do you have any unspo ent conditional caution is or convictions?
+Yes No 🗆 Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended) Yes [No 🗆 Do you have any criminal convictions or relevant service discipline convictions Preceived within the Armed Forces Justice System (e.g., through Summary Hearing Preceived Martial) where it would be considered an equivalent offence in England And Wales?
+No 🗆 Have you ever been ba working in Childcare? ave you ever been barred from working with Children or disqualified from Yes No Corking in Childcare?
+No 🗆 Are you subject to any sanctions in the EEA?
+Yes \Box No No 🗆

+Management Posts Only : Have you been prohibited from the management of an independent school (s128)?
+Yes 🗆 No □ N/A □ If you have answered YES to any of the questions above please provide full de tails;